 In an age of various fad diets, it’s important to understand that raw food diets are not the healthiest way to eat.
 Although cooking or any heating methods destroy certain enzymes, it also makes fiber in meat and vegetables much easier to digest.1

 Many scientific studies have revealed that people who followed only raw-food diets have lower levels of total cholesterol including the good guy, HDL cholesterol.
-It even showed a considerable rise in homocysteine, the
+It even showed a considerable rise in homocysteine, the amino acid associated with cardiovascular disease and strokes.
+Chances of contamination with microbes and pesticides are higher among uncooked foods too.2

 Myth 2: Dairy Worsens A Cold Or Cough